At Ohio Valley University, we seek

 Your grade for the class will be based on three major exams (including a comprehensive final exam), a six-page typewritten exegesis, seven one-page typewritten exegetical method studies, a three-page book report on the book The Origin of the Bible, eight one-page chapter reports on the book Hermeneutics, and attendance and participation in class.
 Exam questions can come from the lectures or assigned readings from either the textbooks or the New Testament.
 The final exam will cover material from the whole course.

 The papers should be typed.
 The number of pages listed for the typed papers refer to full pages, not counting the cover sheet (required) and bibliography (also required for the exegesis with at least six entries, most of which are from books or print journals; internet sources are acceptable only if they are from scholarly or reprint sites).
 One page is defined as 27 double-spaced typewritten lines (counting the title, but not your name or page numbers; set line spacing to exactly 24 points) with 1" margins.
 The typed papers should be written using the Turabian style guide.
+The completed exegesis will be published on the internet in pdf form at the end of the semester, so make sure you do quality research and exacting editing.

 For each of the chapters in Virkler's Hermeneutics, write a one-page report giving a summary and any reaction you might have to the reading.
 A report that is short or of little substance will be accepted only for half-credit.
 Since this is a writing enhanced course, a minimum of 20 pages, eight of which are graded, must be written to pass with a C.